Robert (footballer, born 1981): Real Betis

 Robert was loaned by PSV to Real Betis for 1 1/2 years for €1 million fee, arriving during the 2006 January transfer window.
 His signing was pivotal in the efforts of Betis to avoid relegation, scoring 7 La Liga goals, including two against Villarreal in a 2–1 win at El Madrigal and a winning penalty against bitter rivals Sevilla FC in a 2–1 win at the Manuel Ruiz de Lopera.
 Robert also scored one UEFA Cup goal against AZ Alkmaar.
 Due to the injury of fellow Brazilian and teammate Ricardo Oliveira, Robert's importance to Betis gradually grew, as he finished the club's top goalscorer for the season.
 His second season, however, was poorer (still managed 9 league goals in 29 appearances) and he eventually left Real Betis in July 2007, despite Betis excised the option to buy Robert from PSV for €3.25 million on 4 April (effective on 1 July).
 Moreover, Robert refused to sign a contract, making the transfer collapsed.
 He joined Al-Ittihad as a free agent.
 The Court of Arbitration for Sport ruled that despite the collapse of the transfer, Betis still had to pay €1,562,500 as compensation to PSV.

 CF Monterrey

 On 22 August 2007, Robert signed for Saudi Arabian team Al-Ittihad.
 On 4 December 2007 Mexican media announced the transfer of Robert to the Mexican football club CF Monterrey, where he was paired up in attack with Chilean goalscorer Humberto "Chupete" Suazo.

 Tecos UAG

-In Tecos, he had mild success and ended the tournament with only 5 goals.
+In Tecos, he had mild success and ended the tournament with 5 goals.
 Tecos were eliminated in the quarterfinals and Robert de Pinho was sent to Club America.